A brand new & totally FREE Draft Planalyzer is now ready for your perusal!

 Want to check it out prior to downloading it?
-Watch the video overview here!
+Watch the video overview for last year’s version here!

 Under the ‘Articles’ tab on this site you can learn how to use the spreadsheet.. we will be updating for the new version but it is still very relevant.
 Also, we’ll be recording some screencast video tutorials on how to use it soon.
 Once training camps start rolling we’ll post more useful info on reducing draft pick busts and how to punch up the fun factor in your leagues.